openware-ai/protocol/docs/agent-nft/SCIENTIFIC_ANALYSIS.md

 ### 1.3.1 Modal Approach to Knowledge

-The modal approach to knowledge in our AI Agent NFT system builds upon the foundational work of Jaakko Hintikka and extends it to the blockchain context.
+The modal approach to knowledge in our AI Agent NFT system builds upon the foundational work of Hintikka and extends it to the blockchain context.
 This framework provides a rigorous mathematical basis for representing and reasoning about knowledge in a distributed system of AI agents and validators.

 ```
 1. Possible Worlds Semantics